Don’t miss this professional learning opportunity in February 2021!

 Kyra Wilcox-Conley, Heartland AEA Gifted Consultant

-Join Kyra Wilcox-Conley from the Heartland AEA for an afternoon of online professional development to reflect on and evaluate your gifted program.
-Register at https://bit.ly/SARTtraining.
+Kyra Wilcox-Conley from the Heartland AEA will provide online professional development to reflect on and evaluate your gifted program.
+This event will be held in February 2021 to coincide with the ITAG Conference.
+More details forthcoming on times and registration.

 “Kyra Wilcox-Conley has updated the Self-Audit/Reflection Tool in significant and useful ways.
 After taking the new and improved Self-Audit and Reflection Tool for a ‘test drive’ with a district, I’ve experienced first-hand how the transition to the Google Sheets format makes it easy to identify areas of concern and to prioritize actions for program improvement.
 Thanks, Kyra, for your efforts to enhance the ways this tool can be employed.” ~ Mary Meineke (Schmidt)

-In this four-hour hands-on webinar, participants will learn to use the Gifted and Talented Program Self-Audit & Reflection Tool (SART).
+In four hours of professional learning, participants will learn to use the Gifted and Talented Program Self-Audit & Reflection Tool (SART).
 SART is a Google Sheets-based series of rubrics designed to help districts evaluate the current state of their GT programs and create long-term strategic plans to guide their work.

 Participants will learn about the features of the tool and begin to complete the audit in a guided practice workshop.
 Participants will leave the workshop with the start of a multi-year action plan to bring back to their district.